History of the English penny (c. 600 – 1066): The silver boom of c. 675 – c. 750: the sceattas

+O: Diademed bust right, with cross in front.

+R: Coiled wolf with curled tongue facing right.

+Silver sceat of series K, London (?), c.
+710–20.

 Over the course of the 7th century, the gold content of Anglo-Saxon and Frankish tremisses deteriorated until, in the 660s, they were often only 10-20% pure.
 Around this point, there was a major shift from debased gold to silver in Merovingian Frankia.
 However, within a few years of c.
 675 very large silver coinages were being struck in southeastern England as well.
 A few issues, such as those inscribed with the runic name Pada and the Latin Vanimundus, exist in both debased gold and silver, presumably spanning the changeover.
 The new silver coins are similar to the later tremisses in terms of size and weight: small (typically 10-12mm in diameter), thick and usually weighing 1–1.3g.
 Because of the references in the law-codes mentioned above, these new silver pieces have been known to numismatists as sceattas since the 17th century.
 Contemporary terminology is uncertain, though it is likely that these coins were known as peningas (pennies), just like their later broader equivalents.
 Silver pennies of roughly this weight (1–1.6g) were to remain the sole unit of English currency until the 13th century, with the exception of rare silver halfpennies and even rarer gold coins.

 The first ('primary') sceattas of series A, B and C were largely confined to Kent and the Thames Estuary, though the emergence of the 'secondary' sceattas (probably c.
 710) introduced a breathtaking array of new designs and saw minting expand to many new areas: by the middle of the 'secondary' phase coins were being struck in Kent, the Thames Estuary, East Anglia, eastern Mercia, Northumbria and Wessex.
 Unfortunately, because very few coins bear any form of legend and there was extensive imitation and copying, it is extremely difficult to assign dates and minting-places to many of the types and series identified by modern scholars.
 These are arranged into lettered series according to the scheme of Stuart Rigold, devised in the 1960s and 70s, and sometimes by the numbers applied to types in the British Museum catalogues of the 1880s and expanded thereafter to around 150 different varieties.
 The current chronology, basically laid down by Mark Blackburn in the mid-1980s, rests on the large Cimiez hoard from southern Gaul, which contained sceattas of several secondary types alongside local issues of named rulers that allowed the hoard to be dated c.
 715/20.